blackgrape2025/peterdavanzo-site/content/about.md

-I spent too many years working in technology and marketing.

-These days I spend a lot of enjoyable time reading, [writing](https://peterdavanzo.com/writing/) and playing music.
+I [write](https://peterdavanzo.com/writing/).
+I read.
+I play and listen to a lot of music.
+I like to tease at threads.
+Sometimes they lead somewhere interesting.

+There's a quote I love by Albert Einstein:

+"Everything should be made as simple as possible, but not simpler."

+There's another quote I love just as much, from Ernest Hemingway:

+"All you have to do is write one true sentence.
+Write the truest sentence that you know."

+I try my best to write like him.
+One day, I hope to succeed.

-[The Library](https://peterdavanzo.com/library/) is where I keep things worth returning to.
+The [Library](https://peterdavanzo.com/library/) is where I keep things worth returning to.

 The [Now](https://peterdavanzo.com/now/) page is what I'm currently thinking about.